AND – It’s the time when many fundraising shops look ahead and create a detailed, annual fundraising plan for the coming year.

 Some things you just can’t avoid – events, board meetings, grant proposals, and reports – these things are already cast in concrete.

-Once those must do’s are on the calendar, you can then take a realistic look at how much time is left over for the rest of your priorities.
+Once those must do’s are on the calendar, each team member can then take a realistic look at how much time is left over for the rest of your priorities.

 With limited time and staff, you will have to raise some jobs and tasks to a higher priority level than others.

-3. Dovetails with your organization’s business plan and goals.
+3. Your annual fundraising plan dovetails with your organization’s business plan and goals.

 Your fundraising should start with a thoughtful assessment of where you are, what you have to work with, your challenges, and your unique strengths and connections.